 This feature also works since Office 2010 or above.

-Although not related to crop, trimming is also a related feature while working with videos.
+Although not related, trimming is also a related feature while working with videos.
 This will work only with PowerPoint.

 Click on the video and choose Video Tools – Playback tab.
 Choose Trim Video.
 Now you can see the video in a separate window.
 There are in-out handles which allow you to decide where trimmed region starts and ends.
 You can also move frame by frame to get a precise location for the video to begin and end.
 Note that you can also put an animation and automate it using Bookmarks and Triggers.

 In the next article we will see some sophisticated ways in which Crop has been enhanced even further.